 Caterpillar Pattern Activity Supplies

-There is no need to plant any special plants in your garden to attract these cute creatures, but you do need the following supplies.
+There is no need to plant any special plants in your garden to attract these cute creatures, but you do need the following supplies for the preschool craft activity.

 - colorful craft noodles (I cut them in half with a pair of scissors)